 Karen Thielke wrote, “I appreciate any comments shared by other families going through this [anticipatory grief].
 It always helps to know that there are others sharing these feelings.

-“It’s hard to describe the way I feel,” wrote Jenny Percival.
+“It’s hard to describe the way I feel,” wrote Jenny Percival about her husband.

 “Crying when he is not around feels like my heart is ripped out.
 I try not to think too much of the future, rather try to live for the day.
 He gets sad too, knowing what this disease has done to us.